asonnenber/me/_portfolio/text-analysis-odyssey.md

 ![penelope-words](https://github.com/asonnenber/me/blob/master/images/portfolio-screenshots/odyssey/penelope-words-odyssey.png?raw=true)

-The project is availble in a Spyral Notebook [here](https://voyant-tools.org/spyral/asonnenber@gh/mEcDFh/).
+The project is available in a Spyral Notebook [here](https://voyant-tools.org/spyral/asonnenber@gh/mEcDFh/).

 If the codes are not running accordingly, please press the double arrow in the top-right corner.